Sigrid Kaag

-Kaag entered Dutch politics in 2017 as minister for foreign trade and development cooperation in the third Rutte cabinet on behalf of D66.
-She ascended to party leadership ahead of the 2021 general election and also served for some months as minister of foreign affairs.
-When the fourth Rutte cabinet was formed in January 2022, Kaag became first deputy prime Minister and minister of finance.
-She decided not to run for re-election in 2023 and was succeeded by Rob Jetten as party leader.
-Kaag resigned as minister in January 2024 to return to the United Nations as senior humanitarian and reconstruction coordinator for Gaza.
+Kaag entered Dutch politics in 2017 as Minister for Foreign Trade and Development Cooperation in the third Rutte cabinet on behalf of D66.
+She ascended to party leadership ahead of the 2021 general election and served concurrently as Minister of Foreign Affairs.
+When the fourth Rutte cabinet was formed in January 2022, Kaag became First Deputy Prime Minister and the first woman to serve as the Netherlands’ finance minister.